1. HOME

 Remember when we were kids, how we dressed up in Mom’s old party dresses?
 And how we used to put a white tablecloth on our heads and march around, singing, “Here comes the bride, fair fat and wide.”?

 Good evening.
-My name is Jennifer, and this beautiful woman, this stunning bride: the antithesis of “fair fat and wide”, is my beloved little sister.
+My name is Jennifer, and this beautiful woman, this stunning bride: the opposite of “fair fat and wide”, is my beloved little sister.

-As little girls, we laughed ourselves silly over that game.
+As youngsters, we laughed ourselves silly over that game.
 Now here we are twenty-five years later.

 Not laughing.
 Mary’s not wearing a tablecloth.
 And this time it’s for real.